How to Buy Foreign Stocks as An American Investor

 Investing in Foreign Stocks with Interactive Brokers

-In our own tech stock portfolio, we’re holding multiple stocks that trade on foreign markets.
+In our own tech stock portfolio, we’re holding multiple stocks that trade on foreign markets as part of our risk-averse tech investing methodology.
 To do so, we use a brokerage firm called Interactive Brokers (IB) which lets us trade foreign shares on dozens of foreign exchanges.
 That’s because we command a certain amount of assets under management (AUM), and are considered “experienced investors.”
 (We like to think of ourselves as a drinking club with an investing problem.)
 Being qualified to trade on foreign exchanges at IB is a pre-approval process which not all will qualify for.
 Just because you open an account with IB doesn’t necessarily mean you’ll be able to trade stocks on foreign exchanges.

 There’s also some added complexity when buying foreign stocks on IB because you’ll need to do it using the local currency.
 For example, many subscribers have asked us about buying shares of BICO Group (BICO.ST).
 Using Interactive Brokers, you first need to buy some Swedish Krona (SEK), then use that money to buy shares on the Stockholm Stock Exchange (after requesting approval, of course).
 Note that while IB provides – as most brokers do these days – free trading, there may be additional fees tacked on to trade stocks on foreign exchanges.
 To learn more about this process, see our previous piece titled Trading Tech Stocks on International Stock Exchanges.